 MOD ARB/7/80

-59 b) Any such special arrangements should avoid technical harm to the operation of the telecommunication facilities of third countries.
+59 b) Any such special arrangements shall avoid technical harm to the operation of the telecommunication facilities or services and shall not breach nor diminish the security and confidence of telecommunications/ICTs of third parties and shall not breach the rights of third parties under these Regulations.

 Reasons: This proposal is based on CWG/4A2/334.
 Retain this very important provision, which highlights the conditions for any of these mutual special arrangements; obviously security is among these important conditions.